roytang/blog/content/post/2020/01/2019-year-in-review/index.md

   * Answers written on Quora: 0.
   * 0 words written for [Nanowrimo](https://nanowrimo.org/)
   * 35 sketches submitted to [r/sketchdaily](https://www.reddit.com/r/sketchdaily)
-  * 222 blog posts, up from 105 last year.
+  * 224 blog posts, 119529 words worth; up from 105 posts and 62888 words last year.
 A record for this blog's lifetime.
 It may be a bit above the volume I want though.
-Full stats for content on this blog available [here](/about/stats/).
+  * Full stats for content on this blog available [here](/about/stats/).

 Gaming: